-Our A* and A market borrowers repay their debts on time and have never missed a payment.
+Our A* and A profile borrowers have a track record of paying their debts on time.
 They have a well-established credit history and their debt-to-income ratio is low.

-Our D and E market borrowers have a similar debt-to-income ratio as the B and C market, with their income typically around the UK average.
-D and E market borrowers may also be people with limited credit history.
+Our D and E profile borrowers have a similar debt-to-income ratio as the B and C profiles, with their income typically around the UK average.
+D and E profile borrowers may also be people with limited credit history.

 Typical average income

 Typical loan purpose